deliveryhero/lymph/docs/api/config_api.rst

     :param values: an optional initial mapping

-    Configuration implements the same onterface as :class:`ConfigView` in addition to the methods described here.
+    Configuration implements the same interface as :class:`ConfigView` in addition to the methods described here.

     .. method:: load(file, sections=None)